-- A. The uniform Rules for 4-H Horse Shows handbook (pages 6-7) is enforced. - B. All horses/ ponies/minis must be owned by the exhibitor/exhibitor family club member or leased and must be always available for use and in possession by May 1, of current year, except foals that may be foaled after May 1.
+- 1. The uniform Rules for 4-H Horse Shows handbook is enforced please see the latest revision. - All horses/ ponies/minis must be owned by the exhibitor/exhibitor family of the club member or leased and must be always available for use and in possession by May 1, of current year, except foals that may be foaled after May 1.
 No mount changes after May 1.
-A lease form must be in place by possession date. - C. Hardship cases will be considered for injury, illness, or disease.
+A lease form must be in place by possession date. - Hardship cases will be considered for injury, illness, or disease.
 A signed excuse must be provided by veterinarian and advisor to allow a replacement.
 Sale of a horse will not be considered as a hardship case.
-All hardship cases must come before the horse committee. - D. A horse/ pony/mini may have no formal training 30 days prior to the first scheduled PAS (Performance Against Standards) show.
+All hardship cases must come before the horse committee.